What is Instructor-Led Training (ILT)?

 The Evolution of ILT

-In the last couple of decades, eLearning has been emerging as a more viable and cost-effective way of imparting vital learning experiences, particularly in the corporate training sector.
+Over the last couple of decades, eLearning has emerged as a more viable and cost-effective way of imparting vital learning experiences, particularly in the corporate training sector.
 But many instructional design experts agree that ILT still has an important role to play in a truly holistic and effective learning experience.

 If your virtual classroom training needs a revamp, check out this recent webinar recording with virtual training master Kassy LaBorie and her top five tips for delivering effective virtual ILT: